 The war in Sri Lanka between the separatist Tamil forces and the government was a heavy one with a death toll of over 150000 from both sides including civilians.
 Starting in 1983 as a minor insurgency, it took almost 26 years for the government to finally supress the bloody civil war.
-Although the war is seen as a fight between two ethnicities in one country, the causes of the war can be traced to colonial tactics employed by the British, which invariably caused tension between the ethnic groups involved.

-Sri Lankan Civil War Causes
+Causes of the Sri Lankan Civil War

 The majority of Sri Lankans are ethnic Sinhalese, a group of Indo-European peoples that had migrated to the island from northern India in the BC 500s.
 The Sinhalese had contacts with the Tamils who were settled in the southern part of the Indian subcontinent.
 Major migration of the Tamils occurred between the 7th and the 11thcenturies CE.

 When the British started ruling the country in 1815, the approximate population of the Sinhalese was roughly 3 million and the Tamils numbered up to 300,000.
 Apart from the ethnicities, the two groups also differed in their religious affiliations.
 The Sinhalese were predominantly Buddhist and the Tamils were mostly Hindu.
 The British ruled over Sri Lanka from 1815 to 1948.
 During this time, they brought nearly a million Tamils to work in the coffee, tea and rubber plantations to the island-nation.
-The British also set up good educational and other infrastructure in the northern part of the country, which was were the Tamils were in a majority.
+The British also set up good educational and other infrastructure in the northern part of the country, which was where the Tamils were in a majority.
 They also favoured the Tamils in the civil service.
 All this, naturally fostered ill-feeling among the Sinhalese.

 After attaining independence, the new government initiated many laws that discriminated against the Tamils.
 Sinhalese was declared the sole official language which effectively eliminated the Tamils from government service.
 A law was also passed which simply barred Indian Tamils from getting citizenship.
 The Tamils started demanding equal rights in their homeland.
 Their demands were just and their methods peaceful.